zain-ak/magic-8-ball-flutter/README.md

 ## Custom Additions

-I added animations, so you require an extra tap but the 8 ball fades in and out on two taps.
+I added animations, so you require an extra tap but the 8 ball fades in and out on two taps. <br>
 <img src="demo.gif"/>

 ## Our Goal